 Green stormwater infrastructure performance monitoring is conducted at the individual stormwater management practice level.
 This monitoring is being conducted concurrently with, and intended to complement, other Water Department monitoring activities.
 As described in subsequent sections, the Water Department proposes to monitor the overall effectiveness of green stormwater infrastructure in reducing combined sewer overflows via sewer system (Section 5), receiving water (Section 6), meteorological (Section 7), and groundwater monitoring (Section 8), as well as hydrologic and hydraulic modeling (Section 9).
-The Water Department will use long-term post-construction monitoring and post-construction testing, such as simulated runoff tests, to evaluate the performance of individual stormwater management practices.
+The Water Department will use long-term post-construction performance monitoring and post-construction performance testing, such as simulated runoff tests, to evaluate the performance of individual stormwater management practices.

 Performance monitoring at an individual green stormwater infrastructure practice level will require a combination of monitoring locations, direct measurement, and calculated values.

-Performance can be categorized by the functional components of the green stormwater infrastructure.
+Relevant performance monitoring parameters can be categorized by the functional components of the green stormwater infrastructure practice (Table 4-1).
 Sections 4.3.1 through 4.3.8 describe performance monitoring of each of these functional categories, including stormwater inflow, soil moisture storage, storage, evapotranspiration, surface infiltration, subsurface infiltration, underdrain return flow, and bypass flow.